DataDog/integrations-extras/statsig_rum/README.md

 ## Overview

-Statsig's feature flag tracking integration enriches your DataDog RUM data with feature gate information, allowing you to measure causality between your product features and your system and performance metrics.
+Statsig's feature flag tracking integration enriches your Datadog RUM data with feature gate information, allowing you to measure causality between your product features and your system and performance metrics.

 ## Setup